 I cannot help observing here, that the great aim of modern education seems to be, to eradicate the best impulses of the human heart, love, friendship, compassion, benevolence; to destroy the social, and encrease the selfish principle.
-Parents wisely attempt to root out those affections which should only be directed to proper objects, and which Heaven gave us as the means of happiness; not considering that the success of such an attempt is doubtful; and that, if they succeed, tall maiden f the indeftinguishing ove coming ing, in that principles, t deliberate f which the re, that the stion feems impulses of dship, comdestroy the h principle.
-It out those be directed the Heaven opines; not f such an atif they succeed, ceed, they take from life all its sweetness, and reduce it to a dull unactive round of tasteless days, scarcely raised above vegetation.
+Parents wisely attempt to root out those affections which should ve kind, efore, if nds, we loving maiden lecency ne man g after expeca man hamehuman at the to be, uman benecrease tempt ould only only be directed to proper objects, and which heaven gave us as the means of happiness; not considering that the success of such an attempt is doubtful; and that, if they fucceed, they take from life all its fweetness, and reduce it to a dull inactive round of tasteless days, scarcely raised above vegetation.